Strategies for Training around an Injury

 Understanding Your Injury

 Recognizing the nature of an injury is crucial for proper recovery.
 Understanding the specific injury aids in planning an effective rehab strategy and making informed decisions.
 A comprehensive understanding of the injury is essential to aid recovery and tailor rehab techniques.
-Whether it's a pectoral tear from going too heavy on the bench press, or maybe shoulder injury from heavy weight training, or even knee pain from improper form during squats, knowing the injury type is the most important thing.
+Whether it's a pectoral tear from going too heavy on the bench press, or maybe shoulder injury from overhead pressing improperly or just heavy weight training in general, or even knee pain from improper form during squats, knowing the injury type is the most important thing.
 Familiarizing yourself with different types of injuries, from acute to chronic, helps in adopting the best way to manage them.

 Types of Workout Injuries